Gaston III of Foix: Death and succession

 Without a legitimate heir and after Yvain's attempt to seize power, succession became an urgent issue in the Foix-Béarn territory.
 The succession was of particular import in Béarn, which was anxious to defend its independence.
 On 8 August 1391, the Estates of Béarn met for the first time in Orthez; this assembly brought together the Cour majour (Note: The Cour majour was an assembly of high-ranking nobles and clerics.) and the Cour des Communautés.
 (Note: The Cour des Communautés were the delegates of the towns and the countryside.)
 The treasure of Orthez was inventoried (Note: It contained 737,550 guilders.) and its contents distributed, with a portion going to the illegitimate sons of Fébus.
 In the absence of a will, the Estates used the will of Gaston II as a precedent and designated Matthew of Foix-Castelbon as the legitimate heir, (Note: Matthew of Foix-Castelbon was the grandson of Roger-Bernard III of Foix-Castelbon, younger brother of Gaston II, and thus the next in the line of succession of Foix-Béarn.) provided that several prerequisites are met, including the maintenance of Béarn's sovereignty.
 The Estates also demanded a greater role in government, putting an end to Fébus' practice of enlightened despotism.
 However, the continued sovereignty and neutrality of Béarn was the main priority of the Estates, as they "had nothing to do with the King of France", unlike the County of Foix.
 The annulment of the Treaty of Toulouse, concluded in 1390, was therefore of primary concern for the Foix-Bearn region.
 If the treaty remained in place, a legitimate heir would be deprived of succession, while if it was annulled, Béarn would regain its autonomy from Foix.
+In exchange for 250,000 francs, Charles VI annulled the Treaty of Toulouse and recognized Matthew as Fébus' sole heir by letters patent dated 20 December 1391.
+The Foix-Béarn lands were preserved, as was the sovereignty of Béarn, though the consolidated authority of Fébus gave way to co-governance between the lord and assemblies of representatives.